gjoyce42/Technical_Writing/Author_Tutorial.md

 * **Make the lesson as long/short as it needs to be for this step**

 ### 5. Review your work and make edits
 First, read through your lesson.
 It may be helpful to have someone else look at it too.
-Pay attention to the voice of the document - does it sound
+Pay attention to the voice of the document - is the voice consistent?
+Are there too many or too few assumptions about the user's knowledge?
+Did you forget any required materials

 ## Credits, Further Reading, etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NDAxMzU4OCwxNzYxMDEzOTc1LC0xMz
+eyJoaXN0b3J5IjpbMTMyODcyNTg5OSwxNzYxMDEzOTc1LC0xMz
 MzNzM4NzQ3LDE5MjIyNDgxNzQsLTQxNDgxNTA3Myw3MzgyNTEz
 ODMsMjA4NjY1ODE1OCwxNDIwMzY3MTQwLC0zNjgxNjcyNTEsLT
 IwMzIxMDYzNTksLTQ1ODcyMDczMywyNTgzMTgyNiwxMTA1NjE2